ronakkkk/ronakkkk/README.md

 - ⚽️ I’m a Sports Buff
 - 👯 Have a good idea ?
 Connect with me Let's Collaborate
-- 🥅 2022 Goals: Improving machine learning model by removing biasness from the model using MinDiff Model.
+- 🥅 2023 Goals: Improving machine learning model by removing biasness from the model using MinDiff Model and Explainable AI.

 ### Connect with me: